smoked black tea

 1. The legends of smoked black tea

-2. The culture of Lapsang Souchong
+2. The cultivation of Lapsang Souchong

 3. The making of smoked black teas

-4. The taste pairings of Lapsang Souchong
+4. The flavour pairings of Lapsang Souchong

 5. The art of preparing smoked black tea